noxouille/deepbench/README.md

 Available frameworks to test:
 * pytorch
 * tensorFlow (GPU only)
-* caffe2 (GPU only)
+* ~~caffe2 (GPU only)~~

 P.S.:
 - for some reason, with Zotac 1080Ti, caffe2 seems to have "out of memory" error for fp16 benchmark.
-It wasn't the case With GV100 and P5000 from NVIDIA.
+It wasn't the case With GV100 and P5000 from NVIDIA. **UPDATE: it turns out something was wrong about pFP16Initializer which becomes PseudoFP16Initializer.**
-- Caffe2 container does not officialy supported for TITAN RTX, therefore from now on, only pytorch and tensorflow will be considered for comparison.
+- Caffe2 container does not officialy supported for TITAN RTX, and since it philosophically designed with high emphasis on industrial mobile application, it makes no sense to measure it based on GPGPUs.
+Therefore from now on, only pytorch and tensorflow will be considered for comparison.

 ## Docker support